shakeelrauf/spl/README.md

-# SPL Evaluation October 2019
+# SPL Evaluation

 ## Instructions

-1. This repo has two branch with name `block` and `design_patterns`.
-Each branch contain few tasks.
-You are required to switch to each branch and check the Readme file to know about tasks.
+1. This repo has branch with name `block`.
+The branch contain few tasks.
+You are required to switch to that branch and check the Readme file to know about tasks.

-2. Create your own branch from the corresponding exercise branch and generate PR when you are done with that.
+2. Clone this repo and push the solution along with the code on your personal repo and send us the link of that repo.

 3. Your commits should be elaborative and self explanatory to describe the changes.
-Single commits for task/PR not allowed.

 4. Questions will not be entertained except those related to code setup.

-## IMPORTANT

-You will be able to complete the assesement if you take it as learning oppurtunity rather than for promotion/appraisal.